Is The VooDoo Bantu Mountain Bike Stylish And Multifunctional?

 Summary: how do these negative issues affect a final recommendation for this VooDoo Mountain Bike?

-There are a few areas where this bike would become a 5 star model rather than a 4 star one in the eyes of many.
+There are a few areas where this bike would become a great model rather than a good one in the eyes of many.
 There is the sense that if the designers had spent more time considering the additional features and conveniences, like the guards, it would be less hassle for some riders.

 However, that may come at the cost of the looks, which are clearly very important here.
-Either way, this VooDoo bike still offers a great performance and most rider would recommend it preferably with self-assembly and a careful eye.
+Either way, this VooDoo bike still offers great performance and most riders would recommend it preferably with self-assembly and a careful eye.